-Baptism marks the beginning of a journey with God which continues for the rest of our lives, the first step in response to God’s love.
+Baptism marks the beginning of an adventure with God which continues for the rest of our lives, the first step in response to God's love.
 For all involved, particularly the candidates but also parents, godparents and sponsors, it is a joyful moment when we rejoice in what God has done for us in Christ, making serious promises and declaring the faith.
 The wider community of the local church and friends welcome the new Christian, promising support and prayer for the future.

 Water is also a sign of new life, as we are born again by water and the Spirit.
 This reminds us of Jesus' baptism.

 And as a sign of that new life, there is a lighted candle, a picture of the light of Christ conquering the darkness of evil.
 Everyone who is baptised walks in that light for the rest of their lives.